JohnnyLawDGB/Digi-Mobile/docs/README.md

 - Bundles DigiByte Core (v8.26.1 by default) for arm64 Android devices
 - Runs the daemon as a foreground service
 - Exposes core functionality via JNI to the Kotlin app
-- Supports pruned (storage-efficient) node operation
+- Supports pruned (storage-efficient) node operation (relay node only in this pre-release)

 **Build flow:**
 1. DigiByte Core source checked out via `./scripts/setup-core.sh`